Assessing Strengths, Identifying Challenges & Needs, Supporting Success

 What is a Learning Evaluation?

 Conducted by experienced and insightful clinicians, evaluations explore how someone learns.
-They’re helpful for anyone, at any age—with or without a learning disability.
+They’re helpful for anyone with or without a learning disability.
 By shedding light on an individual’s strengths and difficulties, evaluations provide the data you need to advocate for yourself or your child.
-They’ll help you determine the best tutoring and instruction methods, treatment and therapy, eligibility for special services or gifted programs, accommodations for the workplace or high-stakes testing, and more.
+They’ll help you determine effective tutoring and instruction methods, treatment and therapy, need for special services or gifted programs, accommodations for the workplace or high-stakes testing, and more.

 What is the Evaluation Process?